llendway/github_in_R_RLadies_Balt/slides_DC.md

 Check to see if you already have Git installed by typing `which git`  in the shell/terminal.

 If this returns something like `/usr/bin/git` then you are finished and don't need to install Git.
-On a Windows machine, you may not even be able to type the `which git` command successfully.
+On a Windows machine, you may not even be able to type the `which git` command successfully (try `where git` instead).

 ![Figure: Results of running which git in the terminal on my computer](images/0_which_git.png)